-Convenience and connection – Technology helps seniors stay connected to friends and family as well as check email, news, traffic and weather or play games, share photos and download books.
+Convenience and connection – Technology helps seniors stay connected to friends and family as well as check email, news, traffic, and weather or play games, share photos and download books.
 The list goes on and on and on.

-Health – Wearable technology helps seniors track activity, sleep, food, weight and more.
+Health – Wearable technology helps seniors track activity, sleep, food, weight, and more.
 Some devices even provide fall detection that alerts first responders and family if the wearer becomes immobile.

-Home – Seniors are covered here too with robotic vacuums and voice-activated assistants that help you make grocery lists, set reminders and play music as well as turn on lights, appliances and TVs in some cases.
+Home – Seniors are covered here too with robotic vacuums and voice-activated assistants that help you make grocery lists, set reminders and play music as well as turn on lights, appliances, and TVs in some cases.
 You can also shop for those groceries online and have them delivered.

-Safety – There are apps that can help seniors keep track of medications with reminders of time, dosage and refills as well as drug interaction warnings, while personal emergency response systems (PERS) allow them to notify first responders and family in emergencies with the push of a button.
+Safety – There are apps that can help seniors keep track of medications with reminders of time, dosage, and refills as well as drug interaction warnings, while personal emergency response systems (PERS) allow them to notify first responders and family in emergencies with the push of a button.

-Transportation – Cars are equipped with GPS technology for directions and for seniors who no longer drive, rideshare services like Lyft and Uber can get them wherever they need to go.
+Transportation – Cars are equipped with GPS technology for directions, and for seniors who no longer drive, rideshare services like Lyft and Uber can get them wherever they need to go.

 What does this mean for senior living?

-Seniors are using all this technology to stay independent longer which on the surface may seem to circumvent the need for senior living, at least for some of the less intensive levels of care.
+Seniors are using all this technology to stay independent longer, which on the surface may seem to circumvent the need for senior living, at least for some of the less intensive levels of care.
 However, if senior living brands adapt and incorporate technology into the daily lifestyle of their communities, it could very well be an advantage.

 How Tech Can Help Senior Living

 There’s no point fighting it, technology is here and will continue to evolve.
-Why not use it to improve quality of life for your residents and improve the efficiency of your operations?
+Why not use it to improve the quality of life for your residents and improve the efficiency of your operations?

 Quality of life – Incorporate some of the technology above into your units and/or as part of your amenities.
 It can add peace of mind and exemplifies how you help residents maintain their independence.
-Plus it adds to the convenience factor as, let’s face it, setting up and managing all these apps and devices on your own is practically a full-time job.
+Plus, it adds to the convenience factor as, let’s face it, setting up and managing all these apps and devices on your own is practically a full-time job.

-Efficiency of operations – From creating more personalized care options to saving time and interruption with passive monitoring to analytics that help you better measure quality and families better understand the care received, technology can be a tremendous help at the community level.
+Efficiency of operations – From creating more personalized care options to saving time and interruption with passive monitoring to analytics that helps you better measure quality and families better understand the care received, technology can be a tremendous help at the community level.

 But even before the resident gets to the community, when they or their family member is a prospect, technology can help boost occupancy with a service such as live chat on your website.
 It’s an ideal way to engage with prospects at the moment they are learning about the benefits of senior living.